-When summer hits and the doldrums set in for a few weeks after the migrants have left to breed up north, many of us turn to chasing butterflies and odonata (dragonflies and damselflies, or “odes”).
-Odes are particularly fun because they make such great photography subjects with their wild colors, spiky appendages and weird shapes.
-Even the names are awesome!
-The only bird names that can even compete are mostly hummingbirds… Anyway, recent reports of some first county record dragonflies in San Bernardino County took us up to Deep Creek, a unit in the San Bernardino National Forest, administered to by the United States Forest Service.
-Tom Benson recently discovered a population of Bison Snaketails and Western River Cruisers on this beautiful and relatively pristine creek near Lake Arrowhead in the San Bernardino Mountains.
-The previous southern-most records for Bison Snaketail were from Tulare County, so this find significantly extends the known range of that species.
+Recent reports of some first county record dragonflies in San Bernardino County took us up to Deep Creek.
+The United States Forest Service administers to this unit of the San Bernardino National Forest.
+Tom Benson discovered Bison Snaketails and Western River Cruisers on this relatively pristine creek in the San Bernardino Mountains.
+Tulare County previously had the southern-most records of Bison Snaketail.
+This find significantly extends the known range of that species.
 Likewise, the southern-most known range of Western River Cruiser was up in Kern and Inyo counties.
-These two species belong to the clubtail family, which, with their oddly bulging tail segments and brilliant colors, includes some of the most colorful, large dragonflies in California.
+These two species belong to the clubtail family.
+Clubtails have oddly bulging tail segments and brilliant colors, making them some of the weirdest-looking dragonflies in California.

 Deep Creek Habitat

-The habitat at Deep Creek is spectacular, with a rushing stream descending through rocky canyons and deep pools past some vertiginous cliff faces.
-The creek starts at about 6200 feet and falls some 3000 feet over its 22-mile course before emptying into the East Fork of the Mojave River.
+The habitat at Deep Creek is spectacular.
+A rushing stream descends through rocky canyons and pools beneath vertiginous cliffs.
+The creek starts falls 3000 feet over its 22-mile course before emptying into the Mojave River.
 There are rushing rapids and deep slow-moving pools, providing ample habitat for a variety of specialists.
 It is worth noting how the numbers play out in a pursuit like this.
-There are roughly 108 species of odonata in the state of California, but typically, it’s unusual to see more than about 7 or 8 in any given location.
+There are roughly 108 species of odonata in California.
+Typically, it’s unusual to see more than about 7 or 8 species in any one location.
 In just a few hours, we recorded 13 species of dragonflies and damselflies, and our search was not comprehensive.

-Our attention was soon diverted from the Sooty Dancers by the appearance of the first Bison Snaketail (Ophiogomphus bison).
+We forgot about the Sooty Dancers when the first Bison Snaketail (Ophiogomphus bison) appeared.
 What a marvelous dragonfly!
-The colors are brilliant, from the bright green thorax stripes to the black and yellow abdomen, the grayish-blue eyes, the pale green and cream face plates and the fantastic bulging segments 7-10 of the abdomen, supposedly resembling a cobra’s hood… Okay, maybe!
+The colors are brilliant, from the bright green thorax stripes to the black and yellow abdomen.
+The grayish-blue eyes contrast with the pale green and cream face plate.
+The fantastic bulging segments 7-10 of the abdomen, supposedly resemble a cobra’s hood… Okay, maybe!
 But still, what a beast!
-We saw only males during our visit; the females are not as bright a green on the thorax but have a more striking pattern of yellow and black on the abdomen while lacking the bulging terminal segments.
-Apparently, females may spend a lot of time away from the water that the males patrol, choosing to hunt from perches over the nearby woods.
+We saw only males during our visit.
+Females are less brightly green on the thorax, but have a striking pattern of yellow and black abdomen pattern.
+They lack the bulging terminal segments.
+Females spend much time away from the water that the males patrol, hunting from perches in the nearby woods.

 Another Clubtail Species

-The next showy dragon to appear was a Serpent Ringtail (Erpetogomphus lampropeltis), yet another member of the large clubtail family (with Bison Snaketail and Western River Cruiser).
-This one was a delightful surprise to us; we hadn’t heard this one was present at Deep Creek, but in the end, we saw three or four of these beautiful dragons, all male again.
-A fairly large dragonfly, it has a pale gray and cream face plate, bluish eyes, and a pale greenish-blue thorax with black stripes.
-The abdominal segments are bright white with black accents until the bulging segments which are burnt orange in color with brownish markings.
-Unlike the previous group of dragonflies, the ringtail often perched obligingly for photos, which certainly adds to its abundant charm!
+The next showy dragon to appear was a Serpent Ringtail (Erpetogomphus lampropeltis), yet another member of the large clubtail family.
+This one was a delightful surprise to us.
+We hadn’t heard any were present at Deep Creek, but we saw three or four of these beautiful dragonflies.
+This large dragonfly has a gray and cream face plate, bluish eyes, and a pale bluish thorax with black stripes.
+The abdominal segments are bright white with black accents until the last three segments.
+Those segments stand out for their burnt orange color and brownish markings.
+Unlike the previous group of dragonflies, the ringtail often perched obligingly for photos, which certainly added to its abundant charm!

 At the same time the ringtail was buzzing us, we found several smaller damselflies.
-First was a male Lavender Dancer (Argia hinei) perched on a shaded rock.
-This delicate little damsel is named for its overall pale purplish color to the abdomen and thorax with black accents on the abdomen and gray or cream color beneath the thorax.
+We first found a male Lavender Dancer (Argia hinei) perched on a shaded rock.
+This overall pale purplish color of the abdomen and thorax gives this delicate little damsel its name.
+Black accents on the abdomen and gray or cream color beneath the thorax complete its look.
 Like most dancers (the Sooty being a notable exception) the terminal abdominal segments of Lavender Dancer are bright sky blue.
-Also common to many dancers, the eyes are bicolored with a dark black and blue upper half and a pale off-white lower half.
-More common along Deep Creek was the ubiquitous Vivid Dancer, (Argia vivida), characterized by its dark blue eyes and thorax and an abdomen marked with little black arrowheads or darts pointing backwards on the middle segments.
+Sooty Dancers exhibit bicolored eyes with many other dancers; their’s are dark black and blue upper half and a pale off-white lower half.
+More common along Deep Creek was the ubiquitous Vivid Dancer, (Argia vivida).
+Vivid Dancers have dark blue eyes. and thorax.
+Backward-pointing black arrowheads or darts mark the middle segments.

 Skimmers and Sanddragons

-Another more common ode we found here was the showy male Flame Skimmers (Libellula saturate) with their bright reddish orange bodies and eyes, and an orange wash extending beyond the nodes in the forewings.
+Another common ode we found here was the showy male Flame Skimmer (Libellula saturate).
+These dragonflies have bright reddish orange bodies and eyes.
+The orange wash extends beyond the nodes in the forewings.
 One of the most numerous odes on Deep Creek was the Red Rock Skimmer (Paltothemis lineatipes).
-Males of this species also show an orange wash to the fore and hind wings closer to the body, and brick red coloration to the eyes and abdomen, which is also marked with a delicate chain pattern in black.
-We saw both male and female Red Rock Skimmers, though the females were either in wheel conformation with males or were actively ovipositing; none were unattended by males.
+Males show an orange wash to the fore and hind wings, and brick red color in the eyes and abdomen.
+A delicate black chain pattern marks the abdomen.
+We saw both male and female Red Rock Skimmers.
+The females were either in wheel conformation with males or were actively ovipositing; none were unattended by males.

-One of the last dragonflies we found on Deep Creek was the Gray Sanddragon (Progomphus borealis), yet another member of the clubtail family.
-True to their name, these large showy dragonflies were typically found perched on wet sandbanks beside the stream, or on rocks in the immediate vicinity of sandbanks.
-Gray Sanddragons are intricately colored with pale grayish blue eyes, off-white to yellow face plates, a gray thorax with stripes in brown and pale yellow, and an abdomen of brighter white or yellow markings on black.
+One of the last dragonflies we found on Deep Creek was the Gray Sanddragon (Progomphus borealis), another type of clubtail.
+These large showy dragonflies were always perched on wet sand beside the stream, or on rocks in the sand.
+Gray Sanddragons are intricately colored with pale grayish blue eyes, off-white or yellow faces, a gray thorax with stripes in brown and pale yellow, and an abdomen of brighter white or yellow markings on black.
 The terminal abdominal segments bulge slightly, and are mainly black or brown with yellow accents.
 Even the legs are showy, being shiny black with pale gray markings.
 Gray Sanddragons will often perch obligingly, though they don’t allow particularly close approach as they are fairly wary.
 It’s best to use a longer lens and not approach too closely, or to approach slowly and gradually.

 More Beautiful Damselflies